COLUMBUS, Ohio — Revenue dropped from May to June at Ohio's four casinos, though three brought in more than they did a year earlier.

 The Ohio Casino Control Commission said Tuesday casino revenue in June totaled $63.5 million, a bit less than a year earlier.

 Compared with June 2014, the Cleveland casino lost about as much as the other three gained.
 Revenue for the Cincinnati, Columbus and Toledo casinos was up by a combined $2.5 million, but Cleveland's revenue dropped by $2.6 million despite more table game and slot activity.
 A casino spokeswoman says guests in Cleveland were lucky last month.

-About one-third of the revenues is collected in taxes and given mostly to counties, school districts and host cities.
+The casinos have reported $409 million in revenue this year, on pace with last year.
+About one-third is collected in taxes and given mostly to counties, school districts and host cities.